tsousa/cart66-cloud-wp/readme.txt

 == Changelog ==

+= 1.0.1 - 11/26/2012

+- Updating CloudSwipe API URLs to use SSL

 = 1.0 - 11/01/2012 =

-Initial release of the CloudSwipe plugin for WordPress e-commerce
+- Initial release of the CloudSwipe plugin for WordPress e-commerce

 == Upgrade Notice ==